brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ##                                  LRT df    pval
     ## LR test, lambda = (1 0.5 1) 3.818622  3 0.28173

-Here we get a small score for the Linear Regression Test, which is very good and indicated that the data is now following linear properties.
+Here we get a smaller score for the Linear Regression Test, which indicates that the data is potentially following linear properties.

 Below we  visualizing the relationship of our predictors.